sasanikolic90/sasanikolic90.github.io/_posts/2020-01-24-tech-im-excited-about.md

 I personally would love to return to working in an office someday, but I think that the movement to allow more remote work is an overall positive.

 ### Conclusion
-Although some of these technologies are not completely new, I will try to write learn as much as possible and write frequently about my progress.
-Let 2021 be full of learning, exploring and enhancing our perspectives.
+Although some of these technologies are not completely new, I will try to learn as much as possible and write frequently about my progress.
+Let 2021 be full of exploring, enhancing our perspectives and broadening our horizons.